Willeujeans/cs-453-intro-to-compilers/minijava-typechecker/README.md

 - `[Identifier: y]`

 ### Symbol Table
+Data structure used by compilers to track identifiers (variables, functions, classes, etc.) and their associated properties in a program.
+- Name Resolution: Ensures identifiers are declared before use and resolves references to the correct scope.
+- Type Checking: Validates operations (int + string is invalid)
+- Error Detection: Catches duplicate declarations or undeclared variables
+- Code Generation: Provides memory addresses for variables/parameters
+- Optimization: Helps track variable lifetimes for efficiency

+1. Build Symbol Table: Initial AST traversal will collect all declarations and scopes
+2. Check Types: Validate type rules using the symbol table in another pass

 # Solution

 ## Functionality Needed
 The Tokens, and Abstract Syntax Tree is handled, now we need to write code that can walk through the tree and generate a Parse Table.
+Then using the Parse table we will walk through the tree again to make sure the types and scopes are valid.

 ## Files to work on
 - `Typecheck.java`